gncnpk/c3_rlog_downloader/README.md

 ```

 On first run, you'll be guided through:
-1. **Device setup**: Add your device's IP address and choose a label
+1. **Device setup**: Add your device's IP address and choose a subfolder name (called "label" in the interface)
 2. **SSH key selection**: The script will find and help you select the right SSH key
 3. **Configuration saving**: Your settings are saved for future runs